Intranet printing and CSS

 Basic target of office package is namely printed paper.
 Sheet size, orientation and margin setting of printed copy are saved as part of document file and these values are set by document author.
 Unification of printed documents from different computer and printers is assured by this way.

 Web offers limited instruments for page printing.
 Size, orientation, paper margins is not possible to set by the help of (X)HTML or CSS.
-These values are set up in browser menu File / Page Setup for all pages of browser.
+These values are set up in browser menu File / Page Setup for all printed web pages.
 Only one exception is Opera browser, which makes it possible to set up paper orientation by the help of CSS.

 Hide page elements when printing